 - old celery root and 4 fresh ribs, rough diced

 - 2 sprigs fresh sage

-- Rough chop all the veggies and put them in a LARGE (at least 16 quart) *stock pot.
+- Rough chop all the veggies and put them in a LARGE (at least 16 quart) stock pot [affiliate link].
 If your stock pot is smaller, cut this recipe in half.
 If half the recipe won’t fit in your current stock pot, you need to invest in a great stock pot as an essential kitchen tool.
 I use mine, at least once a week and often, even more.
 It’s a great item to add to your Christmas or birthday wish list if you don’t have the cash to invest, right away.
 But get a good one.
 Something solid.
 Mine are hard core, heavy duty stainless steel and will literally be passed down to my kids and probably my grandkids, even with all the use they get.
 I have a *16 quart and a *12 quart that I purchased in 2003.
 They’re still going strong!